t638403/ImageStyles/README.md

 imstlz.style();
 ```

-#Using ImageStyles on the commandline
+#Using ImageStyles on the linux commandline
-Create a file imstlz and chmod
+Create a file imstlz and make it executable
 ```bash
 $ touch imstlz
 $ chmod 744 imstlz